Check out this list of insider tips that can help you break into the media industry.

 - Learn in a small group, where every student gets step-by-step support from the instructor

-- Benefit from the Herzing Open Education Program (HOEP), which lets you take addition courses after graduation, tuition-free
+- Enjoy the Herzing Open Education Program (HOEP), which lets you take additional courses after graduation, tuition-free

 - Exceptional Career Development team that helps you create your resume, prepare for interviews, and apply for broadcasting jobs